VClinic/vclinic-docs/docs/source/index.rst

 VClinic
 ******************

-VClinic is a Flexible and Extensible Framework for Fine-grained Value Profiler.
+VClinic is a Portable and Efficient Profiling Infrastructure for Fine-grained Value Profilers.

 .. toctree::
    :maxdepth: 2